 Cruising is a perfect hybrid between a resort vacation and a touring trip.
 There is so much included in your cruise fare that you don’t have to worry about (food, entertainment, lodging) yet you still get to see different places and explore the world!
 It can be as relaxing or intense as you want.
 Vacation your way and don’t feel pressure to do anything you don’t want to.

 Once you’ve checked off this cruise checklist, sit back, relax, and get your countdown ready for your vacation.
-You won’t have much to worry about until it’s time to pack!
-Check back here 30 days before your cruise to look at our packing list, learn what to expect on board, and other last minute tips.
+You won’t have much to worry about until it’s time to pack.
+Thirty days or so before your cruise take a look at our packing list, learn what to expect on board, and other last minute tips.